Amir-Homayoun/Question-feedback-of-maktabkhone/README.md

 # Question-feedback-of-maktabkhone
-Error for adding apps to INSTALLED_APPS
+Error for getting test.css file from static